 Scenario #1: You’re setting up a new facility & have limited funds.

 New health care facilities are opening at jaw-dropping rates all across the country.
-Whether you’re in sports medicine, pain management, ambulatory surgery, or provide image-guided procedures, having a reliable c-arm that can deliver superior image quality is essential.
+Whether you’re in sports medicine, pain management, ambulatory surgery, or a hospital that provides image-guided procedures, having a reliable c-arm that can deliver superior image quality is essential.
 Purchasing a c-arm is a large financial commitment, and you may want to minimize the number of long-term obligations you have related to a relatively new facility.
 That’s when renting – which requires minimal cash outlay and offers maximum flexibility – makes sense.

 Scenario #2: You’re considering purchasing a c-arm but want to be sure it’s right for you.